joydddd/sniper-toleo/README.md

 ```
 The program will print how many instructions are executed at warmup start, sim start, and sim end in the terminal.
 More control information can be found in folder `<path_to_benchmark>/region`.
 ### Run simulation
+Run simulations on different architectural configs (no-protection, CI, toleo & invisimem) to generate performance metrics (runtime, cache hit rates, memory latency, and memory bandwidth utilization etc. ) and Trip format stats.

 Use the `run_toleo_sim.py` script to start a simulation.
 Simluation for each benchmark takes hours - days, therefore we suggest starting with the `sim_test` suite (`bsw-s` from genomicsbench, and `pr-kron-s` from gapbs.
-Both should simulate in less than 20 minutes).
+Both should simulate in less than 30 minutes).

 **No protection. baseline of performance overheads**